-Many factors can cause delays in the processing of B2B payments.
-Paperwork often has to go through both accounting departments, which can cause delay, especially if there are any discrepancies.
-The type of payment you use also can cause hang-ups.
-For instance, mailing a check can take significantly longer than many electronic payment methods.
-This variability means that even reoccurring orders aren't always processed at the same time each month, making these transactions sometimes unpredictable.
+Many factors can cause delays in B2B payment processing.
+For one, paperwork often has to go through both accounting departments, waiting for various approvals before moving forward.
+The type of payment used can stall the process, too.
+Mailing a check, for example, can take significantly longer than using electronic payment methods.
+This variability means that even recurring orders aren't always processed at the same time each month, which can make some transactions unpredictable.

 Improve cash flow

 Delayed and inconsistent transactions with other businesses can dramatically impact your cash flow.
 Paying bills on time and getting your invoices paid by their due date is crucial, but piles of paperwork and other complexities can slow these processes.
 By implementing a B2B payment solution, you can process these payments through the platform itself, accepting online payments and paying bills through an easy interface.
-Doing this not only gives you an automated paper trail and notifies you upon receiving payment but helps streamline the workflow for both you and the other company.
+Doing this not only provides an automated paper trail and notifies you upon payment receipt, but it also helps streamline the workflow between you and your partners.

-B2B payment solutions often connect directly to your accounting software, helping you to set up things like automated invoicing and data entry.
-These programs also sometimes allow you to email, upload, or scan bills into the system for more manageable payment and tracking.
-This process will enable you to not only bulk process these items but also easily track them through the automated workflow.
-With everything being accurately processed in the same way, bookkeeping and taxes become infinitely more straightforward as you aren't searching for missing invoices in your emails or on another person's computer.
+B2B payment services often connect directly to your accounting software to automate invoicing, data entry and bulk processing.
+These centralized platforms may also allow you to email, upload or scan bills for more manageable payment and tracking.
+With everything being accurately processed in the same way, bookkeeping and taxes become more straightforward since you aren't searching for missing invoices in your cluttered email inbox.

-What should I look for in a B2B payment platform?
+What to look for in a B2B payment solution

 Integrations with accounting tools

-Some B2B payment platforms integrate seamlessly with your current accounting tools.
-This integration makes the transition to the new technology much more accessible and helps your team continue working with familiar tools.
-Some B2B platforms even help you keep these accounting programs updated to ensure flawless integration throughout all of your products.
+Some B2B payment services integrate seamlessly with your existing accounting software, which makes the transition to a new technology much more accessible since your team can continue working with familiar tools.
+Some options can even keep your software updated to ensure flawless integration throughout all of your products.

 Ease of use

-When implementing completely new technology to your team like a B2B payment platform, ease of use is huge.
-The point of automation and the other features that these tools provide is to make your team's job easier, not harder.
-As you decide which product you want to use, make sure that the platform's implementation and workflow are simple, quick, and empowering for your team.
+When implementing completely new technology to your team, ease of use is key.
+B2B payment services are supposed to make your team's job easier, so as you decide which product you want to use, make sure that the platform's implementation and workflow are simple, quick and empowering for your team.

-Routable simplifies your accounts payable and receivable process.
-For AP teams, Routable gives you the option to scan, email, or upload any bill or batch file, allowing your team to process one or thousands of payments.
+Routable simplifies your accounts payable process.
+For AP teams, Routable gives you the option to scan, email, or upload any bill or batch file, allowing your team to send one or thousands of payments.
 You can automatically set up approval rules to get payments approved without slowing down your processes.
-You can also automate your receivables to get paid faster.

 API access to build more automation

-Routable sophisticated API helps you create a powerful payments infrastructure for your business.
-Whether you're sending with 500 payments a month or 500,000, Routable will be able to handle it.
+Routable’s sophisticated API helps you create a powerful payments infrastructure for your business.
+Whether you're sending 500 payments a month or 500,000, Routable can handle it.